École nationale supérieure d'architecture de Versailles: International

 The school has agreements with more than 36 universities worldwide.
 Each year, the ensav organises international workshops around the world (Isaphan, Dakar, Kyoto, Rome, Rio, Delft, Shangai, Casablanca...).

 In 2016, the school collaborates with the EPFL to build an international experimentation project : "HOUSE 1/12 cities".
 They created a wood structure built at the Lausanne campus and then in Versailles.
 More than 200 people took part in this project.

-Each year, an renowned artist is invited to conduct a four-weeks workshop with students.
+Each year, a renowned artist is invited to conduct a four-week workshop with students.
 Past editions have been supervised by Hans Walter Muller, Tadashi Kawamata, Campana brothers, Miquel Barcelo, Lucy et Jorge Orta or Tomas Saraceno.

 The ENSAV offers a dual master's degree entitled "Ecological Urbanism" with the Tongji University in China.

 International events

-The ENSAV hosts and organizes various international events :
+The ENSAV hosts and organizes various international events: